betaglot/plantabeta/docs/reference/Move/MoveMetron/MoveTeknik.md

 - Definition(SubmovementCount)
     - The number of ClimberParts performing the same Movement or different Movement.

-- (Movement+Route)Complexity
+- (Movement+Route)Teknik
-    - A RouteComplexity.High has a higher MovementDensity than a RouteComplexity.Low.
+    - A RouteTeknik.High has a higher MovementDensity than a RouteTeknik.Low.
-- (Complexity)ProportionalTo(SubmovementCount)
+- (Teknik)ProportionalTo(SubmovementCount)
 - SwapMovement
     - Changing the ClimberPart which contacts a given RouteSurface.
         - FootSwap